ying-teaching/python/summary/README.md

 - Coding ability gives new perspective to problem-solving.
 - Learning to code offers career flexibility: digital economy becomes bigger everyday and coding is critical for any kind of business.
 You can choose the kind of business you like.
 - Build something cool: you have a powerful tool that beyond human imagination just 50 years ago.
 It let you experss your creativity.
+- There is an abundance for free online high quality resources.

 ## 2 What You Have Laerned